-- DO NOT touch the front of your mask because it may be contaminated with a virus and you will then transmit this onto your hands.
+- Do not touch the front of your mask because it may be contaminated with a virus and you will then transmit this onto your hands.

-REPLACE the mask with a new one every time it becomes damp.
+Replace your mask with a new one every time it becomes damp.

 All medical information found on this website including content, graphics and images, is for educational and informational objectives only.
-Discovery Health publishes this content to help to protect and empower all South Africans by promoting a better understanding of COVID-19.
+Discovery Health publishes this content to help to protect and empower all South Africans by promoting a better understanding of COVID 19.

 The 2019 novel coronavirus (2019-nCoV) has caused an outbreak of fatal respiratory illness first detected in Wuhan, China.
 This is a completely new strain with no vaccines available.
 The best way to prevent infection is to avoid being exposed to this virus.